Asthma – Breath Taking Statistics

 Chiropractic treatment may also correct musculoskeletal alignment issues in the ribs and spine.
 Due to this, the chest cavity can widen and take in enough air that the body needs to survive.

 Although asthma is such a common condition, it is vital to know all treatment choices, as some people respond better to particular techniques.
-In addition to assisting patients in achieving optimal alignment, Gilbert chiropractor Dr. Brice Neff DC may advise you on how to decrease your exposure to irritants or triggers.
+In addition to assisting patients in achieving optimal alignment, Our chiropractor Dr. Brice Neff DC may advise you on how to decrease your exposure to irritants or triggers.
 These kinds of lifestyle adjustments can also help with asthma therapy.

 In conjunction with chiropractic treatment for asthma symptoms, the American Chiropractic Association recommends the following tips for patients: